jakes516/pdsnd_github/README.md

-Created 5/1/2020

-Udacity Python Project
+#Udacity Bikeshare Python Project

+##Date Finished
+5/1/2020

+##Description
-A python file that statistically analyzes bikeshare data from Washington, Chicago, and New York City.
+A python file that statistically analyzes bikeshare data from Washington, Chicago, and New York City using data frames.
+Runs on Python 3.7 with Pandas, Numpy, and Time.
+(All dependencies listed in [*requirements.txt*](requirements.txt))

+##Files Used

 bikeshare.py
 chicago.csv